Potrero Chico: Geology

 The history of the creation of Potrero Chico's massive limestone walls goes back over 200 million years.
 At its core, Potrero Chico is the result of a salt dome that pushed the existing limestone layers into the slanted vertical orientation that is seen today.
 With the limestone layers erected, the weathering process within the canyon began.
 An overflow from a nearby water source breached the edge of the vertical limestone and poured over.
 The rate of erosion depended on the velocity of the exiting water, and began to form the Canyon we see today.

-Salt Layer Formation

-200 million years ago, before the modern canyon existed, the surrounding region of Potrero Chico was subjected to regular flooding of seawater.
-When a flood came in, seawater would get trapped in shallow pools called restricted marine environments.
-The trapped water would slowly evaporate, leaving only the salt behind.
-Millions of years of flooding and evaporation left a significant layer of salt, that would eventually form the salt dome beneath the canyon.